-What Can a Handyman Do in Brazos, Texas?
+What Can a Handyman Do Without a License in Brazos, Texas?

 Texas does NOT have a single statewide “general contractor” or “handyman” license.
 Most handyman/general repair work can be done without a state contractor license, but Texas strictly licenses certain trades (electrical, plumbing, HVAC, and others) and cities/counties may require permits and local registrations.
 There is no clear statewide dollar-threshold “handyman exemption” in Texas; instead, the legal line is primarily whether you are performing work in a licensed trade or pulling permits.